This major fork forms the mainstem Willamette River where it joins with the Middle Fork Willamette near Eugene and Springfield.

 It’s worth mentioning that summer steelhead are not planted in the Coast Fork, but a few always stray into the system, most likely from nearby hatchery runs, and may be found up to the dams on the Coast Fork and Row rivers.

-They should be caught occasionally and are open to harvest if they have a clipped fin (or even without a clipped fin if they are at least 24 inches).
+They might be caught very occasionally and are open to harvest if they have a clipped fin (or even without a clipped fin if they are at least 24 inches).

 These are modest plantings and most of those hatchery rainbows will be caught in a matter of weeks after a planting.
 Other nearby stocked waters include Cottage Grove Reservoir, Dorena Reservoir and Cottage Grove and Creswell ponds.